sap-tutorials/Tutorials/tutorials/cp-sdk-android-wizard-app-customize/cp-sdk-android-wizard-app-customize.md

     }
     ```

-10. Run the app and notice that the **Products** screen has been formatted to show the product's name, category, description, and price and the entries are now sorted by category and then name.
+10. Re-run (quit first) the app and notice that the **Products** screen has been formatted to show the product's name, category, description, and price and the entries are now sorted by category and then name.

     ![Nicely formatted product list](reformatted-product-list.png)